exponea/exponea-flutter-sdk/Documentation/setup.md

 > 📘 Note
 >
 > - For detailed JWT setup, see [SDK auth token authorization](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-authorization#sdk-auth-token-authorization).
-> - See the Data hub documentation to learn how to [configure Flutter SDK with JWT authentication](https://documentation.bloomreach.com/data-hub/docs/configure-flutter-sdk-with-jwt-authentication) for event streams.
+> - See the {user.dh} documentation to learn how to [configure Flutter SDK with JWT authentication](https://documentation.bloomreach.com/data-hub/docs/configure-flutter-sdk-with-jwt-authentication) for event streams.

 ### Initialize with customer identity